 12 Reasons Never to Drink Goat’s Milk

 When we think about the dairy industry, our minds usually jump to cows.
-PETA eyewitnesses have seen how cows on dairy farms are forcibly impregnated and have their babies torn from them moments after their birth, are left to languish without veterinary care, and are eventually sent to slaughter.
+PETA eyewitnesses have seen how cows suffer on dairy farms.
+They’re forcibly impregnated and have their babies torn from them moments after their birth.
+They are left to waste away without veterinary care, and are eventually sent to slaughter.

 funny goat puts out its tongue